anodejs/anodejs/docs/SIMPLE_SETUP.md

 ## Create ANODE cluster configuration

-ANODE cluster configuration is kept in special private cluster repository.
-This repository doesn't include any code, just configuration parameters for your cluster farms.
+ANODE cluster configuration is kept in private cluster repository.
+This repository doesn't include any code, just configuration parameters for cluster's farms.

 Cluster repository has to be private as it includes various secrets: Azure storage account key and certificates keys.

-Each farm in your cluster should have a branch on cluster repository. ```master``` branch of the cluster repository is reserved for development environment (consider you development machine as another farm in your ANODE cluster).
+Each farm in the cluster should have a branch in the cluster repository. ```master``` branch is reserved for development environment (consider developer's computer as another farm in ANODE cluster).

-You can refer to a template of cluster repository at https://github.com/anodejs/sample-cluster
+Refer to the template of cluster repository at https://github.com/anodejs/sample-cluster

 ### Setup private cluster repository